DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 setwd(file.path(dir))
 ```

-We will also use some useful functions in the exploratory analysis.
+We also use some useful functions in the exploratory analysis.
 Load them all from the *SpatialFunctions* folder.
 Remember this folder has to be in your current working directory.

 ```r